Updated on

 Build your first (or next) CRUD app in minutes

 Ready to try it?
-Pick a template or start from scratch—your app is just a few clicks away!
+Describe your app to the AI Co-Builder, pick a template, or start from scratch.
+Your app is just a few clicks away.

 And for a more in-depth guide on using Softr's CRUD builder, see the tutorial below.